arup-group/pam/README.md

 1. They are the ideal mechanism for applying changes, allowing for example, consideration of joint dis-aggregate features across an entire day.

-2. They can be post processed for many other output formats and for use in many different applications such as transport, utility demand, social impact and so on.
+2. They can be post processed for many other output formats such as origin-destination matrices or activity diaries.
+These outputs can the be used in many different applications such as transport, utility demand, social impact and so on.

 ## Modelling the pandemic

 PAM uses **policies** to model change to a population.
 For example, based on social distancing requirements we might want to reflect that people are expected to make less shared shopping trips or tours.
 We can do this using the following policy:
 ```
-policy_reduce_shopping_activities = \
+policy_reduce_shopping_activities = HouseholdPolicy(
-    HouseholdPolicy(
         ReduceSharedActivity(['shop', 'shop_food']),
         ActivityProbability(['shop', 'shop_food'], 1)
 )